leighsmith/midisport-macos/README.md

 MIDISPORT will be downloaded which will be indicated by its LED labelled "USB" pulsing.
 Subsequent opening of the device will then use the already downloaded firmware.

 5. Copyright (c) 2001 by Leigh M. Smith <leigh@leighsmith.com>.
 All rights reserved.
-Permission is granted to MIDIMan Inc. to distribute this driver without charge.